green-sprout/docs/docs/docs/general/sad.md

 - Sends requests to the backend and the OSM integration to update map data.

 #### **Filters**
-- Allows users to select search criteria such as cuisine, dietary preferences, or ratings.
+- Allows users to select search criteria such as cuisine pr dietary preferences.
 - Sends the selected filter criteria to the backend and directly to the OSM integration to retrieve filtered data.

 #### **User Management**